An Accretion Flare Interpretation for the Ultra-High-Energy Neutrino Event KM3-230213A

-In this work, we propose a fully time-dependent accretion flare interpretation of the UHE neutrino event KM3-230213A in association with its directionally closest source, the AGN blazar MRC 1614-083. {The flare could originate from various processes, such as a TDE occurring within the AGN environment or a temporary enhancement in accretion due to the infall of molecular gas.} Our generic picture is a phase of (moderately) super-Eddington mass accretion leading to the observed optical flare, followed by partially delayed emission of IR radiation (dust echoes) from re-processed radiation in dust surrounding the SMBH.
+In this work, we propose a fully time-dependent accretion flare interpretation of the UHE neutrino event KM3-230213A in association with its directionally closest source, the AGN blazar MRC 0614-083. {The flare could originate from various processes, such as a temporary enhancement in accretion due to the infall of molecular gas.} Our generic picture is a phase of (moderately) super-Eddington mass accretion leading to the observed optical flare, followed by partially delayed emission of IR radiation (dust echoes) from re-processed radiation in dust surrounding the SMBH.

 While we cannot directly infer the proton acceleration site, the injection of non-thermal protons in an isotropic wind and their interaction with the infrared photons from the dust echoes leads to \begin{itemize} \item A neutrino signal correlated with the delayed dust echo, explaining the delay of the neutrino emission with respect to the peak mass accretion rate. \item An electromagnetic cascade driven by $\pi^0$ gamma-rays, which nicely describes the observed X-ray flare both as a function of time and the spectrum. \end{itemize}